Internships at Cardiff EDC

 The university estimates that bed and breakfast accommodation in local establishments will cost approximately £30-£40 a night and hotels charge £50-£105 a night.
 See also Visit Cardiff.

 We recommend when you arrive in Cardiff that you register with a local doctor, details of which can be found at the website of the Cardiff and Vale University Health Board.
 It is also important that you bring a current European Health Insurance Card – you should apply for this in your own country.
-The EHIC makes it easier for people from the European Union’s 27 Member States plus Iceland, Liechtenstein, Norway and Switzerland to access healthcare services during temporary visits abroad.
+The EHIC makes it easier for people from the EU Member States plus Iceland, Liechtenstein, Norway and Switzerland to access healthcare services during temporary visits abroad.

 While internships at the Cardiff EDC are unpaid, it is sometimes possible to receive external financial support through such schemes as: